ramprs/grad-cam/README.md

 - `input_image_path`: Path to the input image.
 Default is `images/cat_dog.jpg`.
 - `input_sz`: Input image size.
 Default is 224 (Change to 227 if using AlexNet).
 - `layer`: Layer to use for Grad-CAM.
 Default is 30 (relu5_3 for vgg16)
-- `sentence`: Input sentence.
+- `caption`: Input sentence.
 Default is the generated caption for the image.
 - `out_path`: Path to save images in.
 Default is `output/`.
 - `model_path`: Path to captioning model checkpoint.
 Default is `neuraltalk2/model_id1-501-1448236541.t7`.
 - `gpuid`: 0-indexed id of GPU to use.
 Default is -1 = CPU.